whitneyburton/portfolios/students/1611-back/cody-borders/20170606-cody-borders-m3.md

 | **Queries** | 2 | N/A | N/A |

 > Rales Engine evaluation comments:

-_The project is failing 27 tests from the spec harness._
+* The project is failing 27 tests from the spec harness.

-_There's too much logic still living in a few controllers.
-For example, the `random` inputs have the controller implementing the logic rather than extracting this out to the model level._
+* There's too much logic still living in a few controllers.
+For example, the `random` inputs have the controller implementing the logic rather than extracting this out to the model level.

-_The relationships leverage ActiveRecord associations, but there are no business intelligence methods_
+* The relationships leverage ActiveRecord associations, but there are no business intelligence methods

 > Cloney Island Sprint 1 evaluation comments:

-\<Instructor Comments Here>
+* Agreed upon 4 endpoints and only 1 was completed.
+A better way to use factory girl for associations would be to create the project backers with the pledge amount.
+So create 4 regular project backers and then for custom project backers, you can use factory girl like: `project_1 = create(:project_backer, pledge_amount: 8888)`.
+Right now, a lot of json is being displayed on the page but we are only checking for the title.

+* Missing 3/4 endpoints that were agreed upon and no serializers to format json for the endpoint that existed.

 > Cloney Island Sprint 2 evaluation comments:
 \<Instructor Comments Here>